Cubified/termgl/README.md

 Currently, it supports rendering custom fragment shaders to a single quad that fills the entire terminal window.
 Support for custom vertex shaders (or geometries) is planned.

+It also supports spinning up a secondary thread via `pthreads` to handle mouse input, allowing shaders that use the `iMouse` uniform to function properly.

 ## Demos

 - [Psychedelix](https://www.shadertoy.com/view/MdsXDM):